MickNorris/uniswap-truffle/README.md

 # Uniswap Functions

 This project serves as a person "command center" for performing various actions across the DeFi space.
 As of 12/09/20, through the use of this project I am able to:
-  - Setup price alerts for any ERC20 pair traded on Uniswap
+  - Setup price alerts for any ERC20 pair traded on Uniswap.
+    - As of the price alerts alert me in a personal Discord server but I have plans on making the alert types more flexible (Telegram, Twitter, etc)
   - Execute swaps through Uniswap.
     - ETH -> Token
     - Token -> ETH